rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 }
 ```

-To find out more read, my post on [understanding how higher-order components](/coding/understanding-higher-order-components).
+To find out more, read my post on [understanding higher-order components](/coding/understanding-higher-order-components).

 What does HOC solve?